Shruthi1208/KnowledgeableKnights/README.md

 Animated GIF: Displays an animated GIF on the main window, resized to fit different screen sizes.
 Media Integration: Plays background music during the Knight's Tour visualization using the pygame library.
 Welcome and Input Windows: Features a welcoming screen with an introductory image and an input window for specifying board size and starting position.

-🛠️
-# Tech Stack and Packages Used
+# Tech Stack and Packages Used🛠️
 Python (Programming Language)
 Tkinter (GUI library)
 PIL (Pillow for image handling)